needle-mirror/com.unity.toonshader/Documentation~/MatCap.md

 ## Normal Map Specular Mask for MatCap

-If enabled, gives a normal map specifically for MatCap.
-If you are using MatCap as speculum lighting, you can use this to mask it.
+When enabled, uses a dedicated normal map for MatCap.
+If MatCap is used as specular lighting, this normal map can serve as a specular mask.

 <canvas class="image-comparison" role="img" aria-label="A view from above a chibi-style character model with blonde hair and brighter yellow specular highlights.
 Then the same view.
 The individual hairs now have highlights. ">
     <img src="images/MatCapNormalMapOff.png" title="Normal Map Specular Mask disabled.">